Why e-Transfer is the preferred funding method for Canadian investors and how to manage bank-side limits for efficient execution.

 In Canada, the structure is different.

-Interac e-Transfer has become the primary funding method for retail crypto transactions.
+Interac e-Transfer has become the primary funding method for buying Bitcoin in Canada.
 Its adoption is driven by familiarity, speed, and integration with the domestic banking system.

 Understanding how it works in a crypto context helps reduce delays and avoid common issues.